Thong2705/tenis_shop/README.md

 # Update: April 18, 2024
-# Tenis Store Website using ASP.NET
+# Tennis Store Website using ASP.NET
 This is a web application for selling Ten online, built using ASP.NET framework.

 ## Demo on Youtube